Shane Haste: Other promotions (2012–2016)

-WWE
+WWE (2016–2021)

 NXT (2016–2020)

 In June 2015, Haste and Nicholls took part in a WWE tryout camp.
 In February 2016, it was reported that Haste and Nicholls were scheduled to join WWE's NXT brand following their Noah farewell tour.
 On 25 March 2016, WWE confirmed the signings of both Haste and Nicholls, and they began training at the WWE Performance Center, while working for the promotion's developmental branch NXT.
 On 19 May, Haste and Nicholls were renamed Shane Thorne and Nick Miller, respectively, while TMDK was renamed TM-61.
 They debuted on 25 May episode of NXT, losing to Johnny Gargano and Tommaso Ciampa.
 In October, TM-61 entered the Dusty Rhodes Tag Team Classic tournament, in which they defeated Riddick Moss and Tino Sabbatelli in the first round, Austin Aries and Roderick Strong (Thorne defeated Strong in a singles match, due to Aries being unable to wrestle through injury) in the quarterfinals, and SAnitY in the semifinals.
 At NXT TakeOver: Toronto, TM-61 lost in the finals to The Authors of Pain.
 Thorne then had knee surgery in January 2017, which was expected to sideline him for seven to nine months.
 Thorne returned from injury on 14 September.
 TM-61 returned to television on 31 January 2018 episode of NXT, defeating The Ealy Brothers.
 TM-61 then entered the Dusty Rhodes Tag Team Classic tournament, being eliminated by The Authors of Pain in the first round.
 On 2 May episode of NXT, TM-61 defeated The Street Profits with a dirty pin, thus turning heel in the process.
 On 6 June episode of NXT, the team was renamed The Mighty.
 On 28 November episode of NXT, The Mighty lost to Oney Lorcan and Danny Burch in what would be their final match as a tag team.
 On 14 December, Miller was released from his WWE contract, disbanding the team.

 On 22 January 2019, WWE announced that Thorne would be replacing Otis Dozovic in the Worlds Collide tournament.
 Thorne was eliminated in the first round by Adam Cole.
 Following this, Thorne would mainly wrestle at NXT live events for the next several months.
 Thorne would then return to television on 7 August episode of NXT, defeating Joaquin Wilde.
 On 11 September episode of NXT, Thorne would interrupt Johnny Gargano as he was cutting a promo to the crowd which resulted in Thorne getting super kicked by Gargano.
 The two faced off on the 2 October episode of NXT, with Gargano defeating Thorne.